AudreyS108/AudreyS108/README.md

 ## Hi there! 👋
 I'm Audrey - a passionate student and teen coder based in Auckland, New Zealand.
 * ⛏️ Currently, I'm working on various projects to submit for [Hack Club's Athena Award](https://athena.hackclub.com/).
-Check out my repositories for more info!
+Take a look at my repositories for more info!
+* ⚒️ I'm working on [Pong But Epilepsy](https://github.com/AudreyS108/pong-but-epilepsy), a Python-based game, full of chaos.
+Check it out!
 * 🏫 I am learning Python, HTML, CSS, JS (a bit), and am looking to learn SQL soon.
 * 📋 I'm looking to enter the data science and machine learning fields, particularly in finance and economics.
 * ✨ Fun fact: I'm bilingual - fluent in English and Chinese!
 Right now, I'm learning Cantonese and Japanese as a hobby.